 Camera, sunglasses and seasonal jacket.
 You are welcome to bring food and drinks; we have water, wine and beer on board for sale.

-Custom Charters: Come explore the calm waters and private little coves that only the locals know about.
-Sit and enjoy the beautiful flora and fauna of the San Juan Islands.
-Three-hour charters are available for $500, plus tax, for up to 6 people.
+Come explore the calm waters and private little coves that only the locals know about.
+Sit and enjoy gazing at the beautiful blue waters and flora & fauna of the San Juan Islands.
+Three-hour charters are available for $630, plus tax, for up to 6 people.

 **Ruffles passed away in 2011 at the age of 59, which is quite old for a male.
 He was my favorite whale.
 I remember when I first started in this business 10 years ago working on the vessel “Odyssey.”
 I was new at whale watching and I’d always heard about this whale, the biggest male of the 3 pods, so I went to Spring Street Landing in Friday Harbor, took my shoes and socks off, put my feet in the water, and meditated about Ruffles and Granny (his mother, who is still alive at 100 years old).
 This was the first time I had ever meditated in my life because I was so nervous about being around these magnificent mammals.
 When I arrived on scene in the boat, in the general location of the whales, within 5 minutes Ruffles and Granny made an immediate left turn away from the rest of the boats and porpoised toward my boat, which was a half mile away, surfaced, and just looked at me, as if to welcome me to the fleet.
 I began crying with joy.
 His death leaves a big hole in my heart.
 I miss him.